MartinFrancu/BETS/BtCommandScripts/command_doc.md

 - function providing details about the script

 ###  Implementation template ###

     return {
-    	onNoUnits = [SUCCESS|FAILURE], -- the result of the call to Run() when no units are passed in the argument. issuesOrders = boolean, -- by default false; information telling the BETS widgets if this command assigns orders to units (by Spring.GiveOrderToUnit() or similar functions) parameterDefs = { -- array of the definitions of parameter that this command uses (and that the creators BTs can specify)
+    	onNoUnits = [SUCCESS|FAILURE], -- the result of the call to Run() when no units are passed in the argument. parameterDefs = { -- array of the definitions of parameter that this command uses (and that the creators BTs can specify)
     		{
     			-- name of the parameter.
 Displayed in the BtCreator and is used to access the value in Run() name = "x",
-    			-- type of values that can be entered in the component variableType = ["number"|"string"|"expression"], -- expression is lua code -- component to be used in BtCreator for value input.
-Currently only "editBox" is a valid value. componentType = "editBox",
+    			-- type of values that can be entered in the component.
+    			-- For componentType 'comboBox' should contain a list of possible values separated by a comma in one string.("value1,value2,value3") variableType = ["number"|"string"|"expression"], -- expression is lua code -- component to be used in BtCreator for value input.
+Only "editBox", "comboBox", "checkBox" are valid values. componentType = "editBox",
     			-- prefilled value in the component
     			defaultValue = "0",